Low Interest Rates and Risk Taking: Evidence from Individual Investment Decisions

 Review of Financial Studies

 49 Pages Posted: 14 Jul 2016 Last revised: 29 Aug 2018

-In recent years, interest rates reached historic lows in many countries.
-We document that individual investors "reach for yield," that is, have a greater appetite for risk taking when interest rates are low.
-Using an investment experiment holding fixed risk premia and risks, we show that low interest rates lead to significantly higher allocations to risky assets, among MTurk subjects and HBS MBAs.
-This behavior cannot be easily explained by conventional portfolio choice theory or by institutional frictions.
-We then propose and test explanations related to investor psychology.
-We also present complementary evidence using historical data on household investment decisions.
+How do low interest rates affect investor behavior?
+We demonstrate that individuals “reach for yield,” that is, have a greater appetite for risk taking when interest rates are low.
+Using randomized investment experiments holding fixed risk premia and risks, we show low interest rates lead to significantly higher allocations to risky assets among diverse populations.
+The behavior is not easily explained by conventional portfolio choice theory or institutional frictions.
+We then propose and provide evidence for mechanisms related to investor psychology, including reference dependence and salience.
+We also present results using observational data on household investment decisions.

 Keywords: Low interest rates, risk taking, investment experiment, reference dependence, salience